AA/PPS 04.02.03 - Non-tenure Line Faculty Workload Release Program

 a current Texas State curriculum vitae; and

-a copy of the written report submitted to the chair/director on the applicant’s most recent workload release project (if any) and an optional update addendum.
+a copy of the written report submitted to the chair or director on the applicant’s most recent workload release project (if any) and an optional update addendum.

-Once the chair/director has verified each applicant’s eligibility and has provided the information requested, he or she will electronically route the department/school applications for comments and signature to the college dean.
+Once the chair or director has verified an applicant’s eligibility and compliance with the September 15 meeting described in Section 03.01 and reviewed the application materials, he or she will electronically route the department or school applications for comments and signature to the college dean.
 The dean will then electronically route the applications to the Faculty Senate.

 CONDITIONS OF THE PROGRAM

 University-wide, no more than 42 workload credits of non-tenure line faculty workload release will be granted for each long semester.

 Workload release time may be requested for one semester, or alternatively, requests may extend over the fall and spring of an academic year, but shall not exceed a total of six workload credits over the two long semesters.
 Workload release will not be granted for summer sessions.

 After a workload release has been granted, any change in the terms of the release requires prior written approval through appropriate channels, including the Faculty Senate.

 A faculty member on workload release will retain the right to, and eligibility for, benefits to medical insurance, income protection, life insurance, and other such programs in force for full-time non-tenure line faculty members, as well as all other rights of a full-time non-tenure line faculty member.